Cymophobia or Kymophobia – The Fear Of Waves Or Wave Like Motions

 Professional Treatment

-Talking therapies, also called talking treatments, is a type of counselling between a therapist and a patient.
+Talk therapies are a type of counseling between a therapist and a patient.
 These treatments are physically non-intrusive and help create a safe zone for the patient where they can unburden all their thoughts about their fears and anxieties.

-The goal is for the patient to dig through their thoughts and feelings and discover more about themselves in a non-judgemental environment.
+The goal is for the patient to more closely examine their thoughts and feelings and discover more about themselves in a non-judgemental environment.

 Cognitive Behavioral Therapy (CBT)